hewag1975/BNVogelherd/README.md

 # BNVogelherd

-Some code to prepare field data
+Some code to prepare field data for the Vogelherd project of “Bund Naturschutz” in Nürnberger Land.